 Doing so should come with a warning as it could put you in potentially dangerous financial circumstances.
 For example, say that you have just taken out a debt consolidation loan to cover $10,000 in credit card debt.
 It is entirely possible, and a situation we have observed far too many times, that you use your credit cards and max the balances out shortly after obtaining the next transfer loan.
 You must now pay not only your credit card payments, but you are also obligated to pay back the new loan.
 There is no relief in this situation.
 In fact, your ability to repay both the loan and the debt on the original credit cards is greatly diminished.

-Credit cards that are enrolled in a debt management plan with a nonprofit credit counseling agency are closed once the payment plan is accepted by the creditors.
+Credit cards that are enrolled in a debt consolidation program with a nonprofit credit counseling agency are closed once the payment plan is accepted by the creditors.
 Since complete debt elimination is the ultimate goal, accounts are closed to further charging in order to ensure that the enrollee can pay down his or her balances.
 This helps you pay your debt in a reasonable amount of time in order to provide you a fresh start.

 Can You Buy a House While in Debt Consolidation?